mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** *[Laughing.]* Check what.
 Your body; and also your mind.

-For instance, if you sit zazen *[strain in voice]* *too hard*, like this – you can’t breathe.
+For instance, if you sit zazen *too hard* *[strain in voice]*, like this – you can’t breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
-Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
+Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately it influences your breath.
 So you have to check: your body, your posture, and also your mind.
 Is that okay?

 **Same person:** Well, what if you check them all out and you still can’t breathe and don’t know why...